 Valuation of Investments.
 We regularly review our investment portfolio for factors that may indicate that a decline in fair value of an investment is other-than-temporary.
 Some factors considered in evaluating whether or not a decline in fair value is other-than-temporary include: (i) our ability and intent to retain the investment for a period of time sufficient to allow for a recovery in value; (ii) the duration and extent to which the fair value has been less than cost; and (iii) the financial condition and prospects of the issuer.
 Such reviews are inherently uncertain and the value of the investment may not fully recover or may decline in future periods resulting in a realized loss.
 Investments are selected for analysis whenever an unrealized loss is greater than a certain threshold that we determine based on the size of our portfolio.
 Fixed maturity investments that have unrealized losses caused by interest rate movements are not at risk as we have the ability and intent to hold them to maturity.
 Unrealized losses on investments in equity securities and fixed maturity instruments that are susceptible to credit related declines are evaluated based on the aforementioned factors.
-Currently available market data is considered and estimates are made as to the duration and prospects for recovery, and the ability to retain the investment until such recovery takes place.
-These estimates are revisited quarterly and any material degradation in the prospect for recovery will be considered in the other than temporary impairment analysis.
+Currently available market data is considered and estimates are made as to the duration and prospects for recovery will be considered in the other than temporary impairment analysis.
 We believe that continuous monitoring and analysis has allowed for the proper recognition of other than temporary impairments over the past three year period.
 Any change in estimate in this area will have an impact on the results of operations of the period in which a charge is taken.
 During 2004, 2003 and 2002, we recorded other than temporary impairments totaling \$6.6 million, \$0.0 million and \$30.4 million, respectively.

 Goodwill.
 We have made acquisitions in the past that have resulted in a significant amount of goodwill.
 As of December 31, 2004 and December 31, 2003, goodwill was \$959.6 million and \$920.3 million, respectively.
 The majority of our goodwill as of December 31, 2004 and 2003 relates to our Chicago Title acquisition.
 The process of determining whether or not an asset, such as goodwill, is impaired or recoverable relies on projections of future cash flows, operating results and market conditions.
 While we believe that our estimates of future cash flows are reasonable, these estimates are not guarantees of future performance and are subject to risks and uncertainties that may cause actual results to differ from what is assumed in these impairment tests.
-In evaluating the recoverability of goodwill, we perform an annual goodwill impairment test based on an analysis of the discounted future cash flows generated by the underlying assets.
-We have completed our annual goodwill impairment tests in each of the past three years and have determined that we have a fair value in excess of our carrying value.
+In evaluating the recoverability of goodwill impairment tests in each of the past three years and have determined that we have a fair value in excess of our carrying value.
 Such analyses are particularly sensitive to changes in estimates of future cash flows and discount rates.
 Changes to these estimates might result in material changes in fair value and determination of the recoverability of goodwill which may result in charges against earnings and a reduction in the carrying value of our goodwill.